illusionld/ql-docker/README.md

 # qlds-ft

+Adapted from dpadgett/ql-docker.
+Modified to suit personal needs.
 A Docker image for running a dedicated Quake Live server.
 It includes installation of minqlx and bundles most of the custom maps from the Steam workshop.

 ## Installation and Usage